cubait/cuba-component-forgot-password/README.md

 ## Usage

-### Setup the Anonymous role (1.0.0 only)
+### Setup the Anonymous role (1.0.0+ only)

-If you install the `1.0.0` add-on version on a brand new CUBA 6.9 project, please follow these instructions to setup your `Anonymous` role.
+If you install the `1.0.0` or later add-on version on a brand new CUBA project, please follow these instructions to setup your `Anonymous` role.

 1. Login as `Administrator`
 1. Open the `Roles` screen in the `Administration` menu